 Sacred Buddhist Painting: The Tibetan Thangka

-A Thangka is a painted or embroidered banner which was hung in a monastery or a family altar and carried by lamas in ceremonial processions.
+In Buddhism, a Thangka is a painted or embroidered banner which was hung in a monastery or a family altar and carried by lamas in ceremonial processions.
 In Tibetan the word 'than' means flat and the suffix 'ka' stands for painting.

 The Thangka is thus a kind of painting done on flat surface but which can be rolled up when not required for display.
 The most common shape of a Thangka is the upright rectangular form.
 One does also find horizontal oblong banners influenced probably by the format of Chinese horizontal hand scrolls.

 On the basis of techniques involved and materials used thangkas can be grouped into several categories.
 Generally they are divided into two broad categories: those which are painted (called bris-than in Tibetan) and those which are made of silk either by weaving or with embroidery (called gos-than).
 The painted thangkas are further divided into five categories: